Skordio/beat_saber_bookmark_favorite/readme.md

+# UPDATE: No longer operational

+This Repo no longer functions after Beastsaber changed their site and disabled their API.
+Rest in peace

 # Purpose

 This repo contains code whose purpose is to take all of the levels you have favorited in your PC's beat saber and add those to your BeastSaber bookmarks.